19 Apr Uses And Benefits Of Ketamine Therapy

 Due to the potential side effects, health risks, and risk of developing addiction, ketamine should not be taken unless prescribed by a doctor.
 A licensed health expert can properly evaluate your health to determine whether or not ketamine is the right treatment for you.
 It’s important to vet a healthcare provider before beginning therapy to ensure they are properly licensed and trained in administering ketamine treatments.

-If you are interested in the benefits of ketamine therapy, reach out to Concierge MD LA.
+If you are interested in the benefits of ketamine therapy, reach out to Concierge MD.
 We are a licensed, mobile healthcare practice of a number of services, including ketamine therapy.

 We offer ketamine infusion therapy for conditions such as: